 - Levels of poverty are also projected to rise in the next five years, with the Institute for Fiscal Studies (IFS) predicting that, “if planned benefit cuts go ahead and earnings grow as the OBR forecasts, inequality will start to rise”.
 The IFS also predicts that “low-income households with children will fare worse than other households”.3

 - Poverty has a significant impact on the educational experience and attainment of many children growing up in the UK.
-The Government’s measures show a persistent gap in attainment at GCSE between pupils who are classified as disadvantaged and those who are not.
-In 2015, 36.7 per cent of disadvantaged pupils received five or more CGSEs at A*-C including English and maths, compared with 64.7 per of all other pupils.4 Moreover, there is a stronger relationship between parental social background and children’s test scores in England than in many other rich countries.
-5
+Moreover, research indicates there is a stronger relationship between parental social background and children’s test scores in England than in many other rich countries.
+4

 - The Government says that raising the achievement of disadvantaged pupils and reducing the attainment gap is a priority.
 However, rather than directing its efforts towards effectively reducing child poverty and mitigating its effects, this Government has instead frequently sought to scapegoat schools and teachers for the “underachievement” of poor pupils.

 - International comparison of school systems shows that those jurisdictions that emphasise choice and competition demonstrate higher levels of segregation and that this can lead to less equity in learning opportunities and outcomes.11 In light of this, the Government should re-think its focus on promoting school choice and competition.
 Instead it should concentrate on improving teaching and learning across all schools, and on fully funding education and children and young people’s services.

 1 Child Poverty Action Group’s response to annual poverty statistics (22 March 2018), http://www.cpag.org.uk/content/cpags-response-annual-poverty-statistics